-The fall is one of our favorite times in our youth ministry.
-Summer is over and everyone gets ready to go back to school.
-And in our ministry, it also means “back to church” (we have church during the summer but attendance is much, much lower)!
+In our youth ministry, the church fall season is one of our favorite times.
+Summer is over, and students are ready (more or less!) to go back to school.
+And in our ministry, it also means “back to church” (we have worship services during the summer, but attendance is much, much lower).

-Our goal is that every youth service is safe for nonbelieving students—we always include an element of fun and an understandable message.
-But for fall kickoff we go all out—bigger and better than normal—and most certainly will include a clear Gospel presentation.
-Last year we handed out a bunch of youth group branded school supplies for our students to share with their friends as the school year started.
+Our goal is that every youth service is safe for nonbelieving students.
+We always include an element of fun and an understandable message.
+But for fall kickoff we go all out, bigger and better than normal.
+Most certainly, we always include a clear Gospel presentation.
+Last year we handed out a bunch of youth group branded school supplies for students to share with friends as the year started.
 They turned out to be fantastic conversation starters.

-Host a big event right at the top of the school year
+2. Host a big event right at the start of the school year.

-Every fall, our high school ministry hosts Pumpkinfest, a massive outreach event at the end of October, and our junior high ministry runs an event called The 3 ($3, 3rd Friday of the month, 3 hours)!
-We honestly don’t do too much outside of youth group in the fall—these are it!
-And for us, they pay off big time.
-A great activity will get people taking in the schools and on Facebook.
+Every fall, our high school ministry hosts Pumpkinfest, a massive outreach event at the end of October.
+And our junior high ministry runs an event called The 3 ($3, 3rd Friday of the month, 3 hours)!
+We honestly don’t do too much outside of youth group in the fall—these are it.
+And for us, they pay off big-time.
+A great activity will get people talking in the schools and on Facebook.
 You’re not into activities and events?
 You don’t have a budget or space to accommodate something like that?
 No problem!
-The principle isn’t “do something big and crazy,” but rather “do something different and creative…something that builds some momentum as you head into the fall.”
+The principle isn’t “do something big and crazy.”
+Rather, it’s “do something different and creative…something that builds momentum as you head into the fall.”

-This is the season that sets the tone for the entire year for us.
+For us, the church fall season sets the tone for the entire programming year.
 A great start gets us off and running through Christmas.
-We are sure to cover it in prayer and ask God to do something life-changing.
-This one doesn’t go without saying…we need to be reminded that we serve and do our part, but the real work is up to Him.
+We make sure to cover it in prayer and ask God to do something life-changing.
+This doesn’t go without saying: We need to be reminded that we serve and do our part, but Jesus does the real “heart work.”

-Josh Griffin is the High School Pastor at Saddleback Church in Lake Forest, Calif., and the author of 99 Thoughts for Youth Workers.
+Josh Griffin is the high school pastor at Saddleback Church in Lake Forest, California, and the author of 99 Thoughts for Youth Workers.
 He has served in youth ministry for 15 years.